Inside Drug Addiction Clinics: Rehab Services and Challenges

 Therapeutic Approaches

-Motivational Interviewing (MI) is another key approach, focusing on resolving ambivalence and enhancing intrinsic motivation to change substance use behaviors.
+- Motivational Interviewing (MI) is another key approach.
+It focuses on resolving ambivalence and enhancing intrinsic motivation to change substance use behaviors.
 MI involves engaging with patients through open-ended questions, reflective listening and affirming the patient’s capacity for change.
 This technique has shown promise for early intervention, particularly among teens with SUDs.

 What the Professionals at Drug Addiction Clinics Do